biolink/biolink-model/docs/genetically_interacts_with.md

----
-parent: Slots
-title: biolink:genetically_interacts_with
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: genetically_interacts_with
+# Type: genetically interacts with

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.

 URI: [biolink:genetically_interacts_with](https://w3id.org/biolink/vocab/genetically_interacts_with)

 ## Domain and Range